Elg256/Cryptcrro/README.md

 It is the librairie used both in CrroChat and in CrroCoin and will be use in the Crro software at the end.

-For using It here a little exemple:
+For using It here a little example:

 #import
 from cryptcrro.asymetric import crro